stargate/data-api/docs/jsonapi-network-spec.md

 https://stargate.mycompany.com/my-namespace

-#### Errors {#namespace-endpoint-errors}
+#### Namespace endpoint errors

-1. Requests sent to a Namespace that was not previously created via administration tools results in a #TODO soft error.
+Requests sent to a Namespace that was not previously created via administration tools results in a *TODO* soft error.

 ### Collection Endpoint